 If $t^{\ast}\in(0,T]$, then

 \end{theorem}

 \begin{remark} \begin{itemize} \item[(a)] For the case $-1<\alpha<1$, $\alpha \neq 0$, Theorem \ref{reductwotimes} shows that the three times condition can be reduced to two times $t_1 \neq t_2$ assuming \eqref{suppreduc}. \item[(b)] For the case $-1<\alpha<1$, $\alpha \neq 0$, Theorem \ref{timesharp} asserts that in general the three times condition cannot be reduced to two times.
-Thus, the conclusion in Theorem \ref{Theothretimcondi} is optimal. \\ \\ On the other hand, one question still unanswered is to determinate optimality conditions on the number of times for the Burgers-Hilbert equation.
-For instance, the result in Theorem \ref{Theothretimcondi} shows that it may be the case that only the trivial solution satisfies certain spatial decay at two different times (see Remark \ref {introdremark1} (c)). \item[(c)] In view of Theorem \ref{timesharp}, we have that the number of times in Theorem \ref{Theotwotimcondi} and \ref{Theothretimcondi} are the same required to establish similar unique continuation results for \eqref{BDBO} with $1\leq \alpha<2$ (see, \cite[Theorem 2 and 3]{FonPO} and \cite[Theorem 1.2 and 1.3]{FLinaPioncedGBO}).
-In this sense, our result enables a complete set of unique continuation principles in the range $-1<\alpha<2$, $\alpha \neq 0$. \end{itemize} \end{remark}
+Thus, the conclusion in Theorem \ref{Theothretimcondi} is optimal.
+Note that this conclusion combined with \cite{FLinaPioncedGBO,FonPO} shows that the temporal information required to establish the maximum decay rate in $L^2$ for solution of \eqref{BDBO} is independent of the dispersion at least when $-1<\alpha<2$ with $ \alpha \neq 0$. \\ \\ On the other hand, one question still unanswered is to determinate optimality conditions on the number of times for the Burgers-Hilbert equation $\alpha=-1$.
+For instance, the result in Theorem \ref{Theothretimcondi} shows that it may be the case that only the trivial solution satisfies certain spatial decay at two different times (see Remark \ref {introdremark1} (c)).